hyfydistro/Data-Structures-with-JavaScript/linked-lists/linked-lists.md

 e.g. A train.
 A train consists of a series of vehicles (also known as wagons).
 Each vehicle or wagon is linked to each other.
 You can easily decouple a wagon, change its place, or add or remove it.
 (Each wagon is an element of the list and the link between the wagons is the pointer.)

+## Shortcomings of Arrays

+The main problem with using JavaScript arrays, however, is that arrays in JavaScript are implemented as objects, causing them to be less efficient than arrays built in languages such as C++ and Java.

+When you determine that the operations performed on an array are too slow for practical use, you can consider using the linked list as an alternative data structure.
+The linked list can be used in almost every situation where a one-dimensional array is used, except when you need random access to the elements of a list.
+When a random access is required, an array is the better structure to use.

 ## Creating the LinkedList class

 The skeleton of a `linkedList` class: